matwliu/matwliu.github.io/_pages/conferences.md

 ------
 * The 10th National Conference on Finite Element Methods, Urumqi, China, July 25 -- 28, 2021

-* Workshop on ``Modern Numerics for Quantum Mechanics and Related Problems", Sichuan University, Chengdu, China, July 20 -- 22, 2021
+* Workshop on "Modern Numerics for Quantum Mechanics and Related Problems", Sichuan University, Chengdu, China, July 20 -- 22, 2021

 * The 18th Annual Meeting of the China Society for Industrial and Applied Mathematics (CSIAM2020), Changsha, China, October 29 -- November 1, 2020